AmmarAzhad/Emotion-Recognition-WebApp/README.md

 # Flutter Web App

+This project is Flutter Camera Web App that uses the Flutter Camera package to use the user's camera on the web.

 ## INSTRUCTIONS

 ### IMPORTANT: ENSURE THAT A CAMERA IS AVAILABLE ON THE DEVICE THAT IS BEING USED FOR TESTING